 Having something that smells familiar can be a huge step towards getting a kitten to sleep at night.
 Shelters are often happy to let you have their favourite blanket when you adopt a kitten so they can keep a piece of their old home close as they’re getting adjusted to the new life.

 Offer them time and patience and soon enough your new ball of fur will be calmingly dozing off by themselves.
-Discover more about the cat’s sleeping habits and if the new kitten is treating you to copious amounts of meows in the middle of the night, here are some reasons why cats meow and how to address this behaviour.
+Now that you know how long kittens sleep, discover more about the cat’s sleeping habits and if the new kitten is treating you to copious amounts of meows in the middle of the night, here are some reasons why cats meow and how to address this behaviour.